Everything Apple announced at its 2019 iPhone event

 As is now standard with the arrival of new iPhones, Apple cut the prices of the older models — the iPhone 8 and iPhone XR — by $150.
 Moreover, Apple also discontinued the even-older iPhone 7 and iPhone XS.

-Read more: Apple cuts iPhone 8 and iPhone XR prices by $150, kills iPhone 7 and iPhone XS
+Read more: Apple cuts iPhone 8 and iPhone XR prices by $150, kills iPhone 7 and iPhone XS.

 Other hardware